-First Offense: Five to ten days out-of-school suspension (OSS), notification of parents, notification of authorities, recommendation for expulsion

-Second Offense: Ten days out-of-school suspension (OSS), notification of parents,
+Firs t Offense: Five to ten days out-of-school suspension (OSS), notification of parents, notification of authorities Seco Ten days out-of-school suspension (OSS), notification of parents, notification of authorities, recommendation for expulsion

 Gambling

 Gambling by students is prohibited.
 Gambling is the participation in games of chance for the purpose of exchanging money or property.